 The new Canon EF 100-400mm f/4.5-5.6L IS USM II is a stunningly good lens and is my new top pick in this category.
 I added it my kit in 2015 and thoroughly enjoy it.
 My review of it can be found here: I frequently will use a Canon 1.4x teleconverter when I need a little more reach.

 Although I no longer own it, I highly recommend the Canon EF 70-300mm f/4-5.6L IS USM Lens: You can read my review here: I really love this lens.
 It is fairly heavy, but is nicely compact and travels nicely.
 It is built like a tank, has great sharpness and color, and is very consistent throughout its focal length.
 This is one of Canon’s hidden gems, and rewards every one who owns it.
 I had a hard time parting with mine…

 Purchasing your gear through B&H and these links helps fund this website and keeps the articles coming.
+You can also make a donation here if you would like.
+Visit my Amazon page for some of my gear of choice!
 Thank you for your support.